 3.0—3.5 mile: Continue traversing mountain, but you will feel the incline in elevation.
 Some views of park here.
 Fallen trees across the path become a pain in the ass.
 With a backpack, you either have to crawl underneath some or climb over them.
 You’ll learn to hate these.
 At about 3.5, there is a sharp turn to the left, but you won’t see it because of the overgrowth and fallen tree.
 There is an old overgrown trail that goes to the right.
 Don’t take it.
 Look to the left and you should see some marking tape about 15 yards down—follow this.
 Before you move on, mark this turn so you will see it on your return.
 Your gloves will come in handy on this part as you will need to grab a hold of branches and grass for balance.

 3.5—4.0 mile: Trail elevates dramatically, canopy drops off, more sunlight.
 Lot of razor grass but less wet.
-You’ll notice the small switch backs as you near the peak, but you won’t see the peak until the end of this trail, as it pops from behind some bushes.
-The wind comes up and sweeps across the top from the north, so I cut the vegetation away from the 2 big boulders and laid my bivy down on the left of them.
+You’ll notice the small switch backs as you near the peak, but you won’t see the peak until the end of this trail, as it pops out from behind some bushes.
+The wind comes up and sweeps across the top from the north, so I cut the vegetation away from the 2 big boulders and laid my bivy bag down on the left of them.
 It was good wind protection as I hardly felt it.

 I reached the peak at about 4:30PM, so it took me at least 4 hours.
 Depending on weather, trail conditions, and what you’re carrying, it may be more or less.
 The area on the peak is small but accommodating.
 Some rocks to sit on and dry out clothes.
 Great views when the clouds break, especially in the evening.
-Just a small place to pitch your tent though, not a lot of flat area.
+Just a small place to pitch your tent though if you have one, not a lot of flat area.
 There is a trail sign that shows you where you’re at.
 Behind it, the trail picks up again as the “El Toro Trail”—this will take you down the other side of the mountain to Route 186.

 Started to rain, so I climbed into my bag and tarp.
 Trapped some water from my tarp.
 Took a nap.
 Rain broke at 7:30.
 Removed vegetation around boulder to lay to the right of it.
 Wind comes up strong from the left side.
 Air dried some clothes.
 Drizzled on and off as clouds passed through.
 From 9:00 to about 11:00, good views of the coastal towns and lights in the evening.

-SATURDAY7:30 rain breaks.
+SATURDAYAt 7:30AM rain breaks.
 Dried out soaked bivy bag and clothes.
 Not a lot of drying up here—air is damp.
 Drizzled on-off until 10:30.
 At 11:00, set off down the El Toro Trail to explore.
 Left bag behind bushes on right side, took jacket and fanny pack (See Fanny pack web site).
 Crept down trail that was just as difficult coming up on the Tradwwinds Trail.
 Very slippery foot trail, more so due to rain.
 Moved down trail for about an hour and stopped.
 I hadn’t made it that far and I didn’t want to waste more energy, so I slowly crept up the trail to the peak again.

 NOTE: From an older report, some hikers walked up this part from Route 186.
 It is only 2.2 miles—shorter than the Tradewinds Trail.
 Their report said the first mile up was easy and only got difficult the last .5 mile—this all before it had been closed.

 Once back up on the peak, dried out clothes and sat around.
-Sun appears with clouds from 9-10 to around 3:00PM.
+Sun appeared with clouds from 9-10 to around 3:00PM.
 Lazed around all afternoon and relaxed.
 Clouds, mist, and drizzle started up at around 7:00PM.
 Trapped water from tarp.
 Sat and laid around until evening.

 SUNDAY6:00AM: Ate-drank.
 8:00 AM dried out bag and clothes.
 Reorganized backpack and set off down Tradewinds Trail at about 9:30AM.
 At 3.5 mile, drank rest of water.
 11:00 made it to 2.4 water stream.
 Filled up belly and Camelbak.
 Made it to .5 marker and confused with main trail and detour.
 Couldn’t find detour and had to backtrack to first rain shelter 3 times before finding the detour route.
 Made it to trail-head 1:30.